coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 == Frequently Asked Questions ==
 = Common Issues =
-How to solve auto_prepend_file and auto_append_file error?<br />
+<b>1.
+How to solve auto_prepend_file and auto_append_file error?</b><br />
-Check your phpinfo.php.
-Ensure that auto_prepend_file and auto_append_file options are disabled.
+* Check your phpinfo.php.
+Ensure that auto_prepend_file and auto_append_file options are disabled.<br />
-If not you can disable it in php.ini settings file.
-You can also do it by a .htaccess file Create a .htaccess file in the root and set the following values.<br />
+* If not, you can disable it in php.ini settings file.
+You can also do it in .htaccess file.<br />
+* Create a .htaccess file in the root and set the following values.<br />
-php_value auto_prepend_file none<br />
+* php_value auto_prepend_file none<br />
-php_value auto_append_file none<br />
+* php_value auto_append_file none<br />
 This will solve your issue or get support from hosting if you didn’t have sufficient permission.

+<b>2.
+Why my featured images not getting uploaded?</b><br />
+The importer uploads images in the background for faster performance and it requires WP-Cron to be enabled.
+You can [easily configure WP-Cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq) for smooth and speedy import.

+<b>3.
+What are the supported custom fields in FREE version?</b><br />
+The importer supports [default WordPress Text and Text area fields](http://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=wordpress_org&utm_campaign=readme&utm_medium=faq) of Types, Pods, etc,..
+You can also import the Text & Text area fields created with custom codes in WordPress standards.

-For more FAQ, you can refer [here](https://goo.gl/eH7BHT).
+For more FAQ, you can refer [here](http://www.smackcoders.com/wordpress-products-faq.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq).

 == Changelog ==
+= 5.1.1 =
+* Fixed: Broken when SCRIPT_DEBUG is true.
+[Solved](https://wordpress.org/support/topic/broken-when-script_debug-is-true/).
+* Fixed: Issue in duplicate handling to skip the duplicate records.
+* Added: Missing font "glyphicons-halflings-regular.woff2".
+* Removed: Unwanted console warnings.
+* Added: Compatibility for WordPress 4.7.2.
+= 5.1 =
+* Added: Language Support for German, French, Italian, Spanish, Dutch & Russian.
+* Added: Restriction to show “Admin dashboard widget” only for users with Admin role.
+[Solved](https://wordpress.org/support/topic/admin-dashboard-widget-is-showing-to-all-users)
+* Added: Notice to [enable wp-cron](http://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=change_log) to populate the feature images.
+[Solved](https://wordpress.org/support/topic/version-5-03-issues).
+* Added: Warning messages to notify when uploads directory is missing, insufficient permission to access and uploaded file size exceeds your server limits.
+* Added: Duplicate handling feature to skip the duplicate records.
+* Added: Canonical URL support in All in One SEO data import.
+* Improved: CSV export performance.
+* Fixed: All custom fields in WP installation adding to a Post.
+[Solved](https://wordpress.org/support/topic/version-5-03-issues).
+* Fixed: Mixing up of Custom taxonomies while assigning a term to Post.
+[Solved](https://wordpress.org/support/topic/version-5-03-issues).
+* Fixed: Adding unwanted data before and after post content.
+[Solved](https://wordpress.org/support/topic/version-5-03-issues).
+* Fixed: Issue with Post Category & Tags export.
+* Fixed: Missing up of SEO fields in mapping section.
+* Fixed: Issue in exporting All in one SEO fields.
+* Fixed: Issue in assigning page template (wp_page_template).
+* Removed: Warnings in migration script.
 = 5.0.3 =
 * Added: Support for traditional Chinese characters.
 * Fixed: Author/Editor menu visibility issue